 Their tune is something like Jethro Tull got married to Clannad (ok, not metal, I know) and then met Ashbringer.
 All that jazz placed into a landscape reminiscent of Caladan Brood and Summoning combined.

 So, what empires await thee?

-If you are looking for something to tell you what dwells on the disc, just check out the album cover first.
+If you are looking for something to tell you what dwells on the disk, just check out the album cover first.
 But the album is not that predictable after all.
 Somewhat to my surprise, I found Atmospheric Black Metal at a very high level of quality.
-Way beyond of what is usually present in this very specific #metal niche.
+Way beyond what is usually present in this very specific metal niche.

-You know, when I first listened to Empires, it sounded a lot like the Lovecraft-esque mad piping that this specific author liked to associate the Great Old Ones with.
-Combined with tough #metal – a fitting mix indeed.
+You know, Empires sounds a lot like the Lovecraft-esque mad piping that this specific author liked to associate the Great Old Ones with.
+Combined with tough metal.
+A fitting mix indeed.
 And – lo and behold – the songs were written and recorded at R’lyeh Studio in New Zealand.
 Hoots!!

 Or did it?

 If anything, it is very controlled mayhem, as is due the Atmospheric Black Metal the band projects.
 I am glad that the overactive fantasy writers and game developer geeks created these very visual, magic landscapes with ghosts, elves, dragons, and wizards.
 Epic cities and castles that would never survive the light of day, filled with mystical creatures.

 And this is how Empires of Ash comes across.
 Whilst not based in any of these dream worlds, Sojourner paint a landscape in big strokes of vivid colors.
 Their very folksy brand of Atmospheric Black Metal is so delicately balanced that the die-hard metalheads will probably retreat in disgust.